High-order Regularity Theory for High-contrast Elliptic Homogenization: High-order regularity theory in high contrast

 as well as

 Consequently, the desired claim now follows from a simple application of the triangle inequality.

 \emph{Step 6.
 Proof of (\ref{thmhighregdims}).} The justification for the last assertion in (\ref{thmhighregdims}) remains exactly unchanged from the argument presented in \cite{akm}, but for the sake of completeness, we will briefly review it here as well.
-It is a well-known fact from the classical harmonic function theory (see, for example, \cite[Corollary 2.1.4.]{armitage}) that the dimension $\dim(\overline{\mathcal{A}}_k)$ is given explicitly by
+It is a well-known fact from the classical theory of harmonic functions (see, for example, \cite[Corollary 2.1.4]{armitage}) that the dimension $\dim(\overline{\mathcal{A}}_k)$ is given explicitly for every $k\in\N$ by